 Since Pakistan became a member of the IBBY family in 2006, Alif Laila has formed alliances and welcomed membership from individuals and organizations involved in bringing children and books together.
 IBBY Pakistan does not charge a membership fee at present.

 The devastating floods in 2010 left most of Pakistan inundated and thousands of homes and schools destroyed.
-The appeal launched at the IBBY Congress in Spain 2010 was generously acknowledged by friends from IBBY worldwide and IBBY Pakistan was able to set up Books Build Bridges libraries in a total of 110 schools from the funds generated.
+An IBBY appeal in 2010 enabled IBBY Pakistan to set up Books Build Bridges libraries in a total of 110 schools from the funds generated.
 Two other organizations supported this venture which meant 85 more libraries going out to children in flood affected areas of Pakistan.

-IBBY Pakistan partnered with different implementation partners to provide these portable library kits to the 195 schools .
+IBBY Pakistan and its partners were able to provide these portable library kits to the 195 schools .
 The programme was based on bibliotherapy and art therapy basics.
 The innovative library kits included books for children as well as art and craft materials, story boards and puppets.
 The books were carefully selected to involve and engage young readers.
 Play materials and a puppet kit were also included so that children could express themselves through dramatic play.

 As a tribute to the courage of Malala Yousufzai and her two friends, Shazia and Kainat, IBBY Pakistan is setting up a library in their school in Swat.

-Over two thousand children attended the first ever Sheikhupura Reading Festival, aimed at promoting children’s literature and a love for books by involving participants through innovatively designed activities and campaigns.
-Story telling sessions, interactive workshops, reading and writing competitions, puppet shows and various art and craft activities kept the children enthralled.
+IBBY Pakistan was involved in the first ever Children’s Literature Festival to promote children's literature and a love for reading, held in Lahore in November 2011.
+The Sheikhupura Reading Festival had similar goals and offered story telling sessions, interactive workshops, reading and writing competitions, puppet shows and various art and craft activities kept the children enthralled.

-Fun and exciting new Skype sessions have been started at the library to connect children in Pakistan to children’s writers all over the world, introducing them to new genres of writing and stories from different regions and cultures as a means of promoting a better understanding of peoples in other areas and climes.
+Skype sessions have been started at the library to connect children in Pakistan to children’s writers all over the world, introducing them to new genres of writing and stories from different regions and cultures.

 IBBY Pakistan furthers the cause of children’s libraries and reading on many government forums and committees and enjoys working with many IBBY sections and the IBBY Secretariat at Basle.